- Member of the U.S. House of Representatives from New York’s Eighth District

 After college, Nadler worked as a legal assistant for the Corporation Trust Company in 1970; a clerk for the law firm Morris, Levin & Shein in 1971; a legislative assistant for the New York State Assembly in 1972; a shift manager at the New York City Off-Track Betting Corporation from 1972-76; and a law clerk at Morgan, Finnegan, Pine, Foley & Lee in 1976.

-Nadler launched his political career in 1969, when he became District Leader of the New York County Democratic Committee, a post he held for eight years.
-In 1977 he was elected to the New York State Assembly, where he went on to serve for the next fifteen years.
-In 1985 Nadler was defeated twice by David Dinkins in the race for Manhattan Borough President—first in the Democratic primary, and then in the general election when Nadler ran on the New York Liberal Party ticket.
+Nadler launched his political career in 1969, when he became District Leader of the New York County Democratic Committee, a post he held until 1971, and again from 1973-77.
+In 1977 Nadler was elected to the New York State Assembly, where he went on to serve for the next fifteen years.
+In 1985 he was defeated twice by David Dinkins in the race for Manhattan Borough President—first in the Democratic primary, and then in the general election when Nadler ran on the New York Liberal Party ticket.
 Four years later, Nadler lost to Kings County District Attorney Elizabeth Holtzman in the Democratic primary for New York City Comptroller.

 In 1992, longtime Democratic U.S. Congressman Ted Weiss died one day before his party’s primary election for New York City’s newly redrawn Eighth District.
 Using a weighted voting system, a convention of nearly 1,000 Democratic county committee members selected Nadler to replace Weiss on the November ballot.
 Nadler won easily and has had no serious challenge in any of his congressional re-election bids since then.

-Not long thereafter, Nadler became personally involved in an effort to gain clemency for Susan Rosenberg, a former Weather Underground terrorist who was serving a 58-year prison term for her role in the deadly Brink’s armored-car robbery of 1981.
-In late 2000, Rosenberg’s mother, who worshipped at Congregation B’nei Jeshurun—the same liberal temple where Nadler was a member—assembled documents from her daughter’s parole hearings that purportedly showed her to be a model prisoner.
-The mother presented these materials to her rabbi, Rolando Matalon, who in turn gave them to Nadler, who finally passed them on to President Clinton as evidence that Rosenberg might merit consideration for a presidential pardon.
-In large part because of Nadler’s urging, Clinton did in fact pardon Rosenberg over the strong objections of Mary Jo White, the U.S. attorney in New York.
+In the 1990s as well, Nadler also became personally involved in an effort to gain clemency for former domestic terrorist Susan Rosenberg, who was serving a 58-year prison term for her role in the deadly Brink’s armored-car robbery of 1981.
+When Rosenberg was first up for parole in 1994, Nadler sent a letter to the New York Parole Board recommending her release, but the Board rejected his request.
+In late 2000, Rosenberg’s mother, who worshiped at Congregation B’nei Jeshurun—the same temple where Nadler was a member—assembled documents from her daughter’s parole hearings that purportedly showed her to be a model prisoner.
+The mother presented these materials to her rabbi, J. Rolando Matalon, who in turn gave them to Nadler, who finally passed them on to President Clinton as evidence that Rosenberg might merit consideration for a presidential pardon.
+In large part because of Nadler’s urging, Clinton, in the final 15 minutes of his presidency in January 2001, did in fact pardon Rosenberg over the strong objections of Mary Jo White, the U.S. attorney in New York.
 After her release from prison, Rosenberg was given a job at Congregation B’nei Jeshurun.
-Faced with these facts, Nadler attempted to cast himself as nothing more than an impartial courier between the Rosenberg family and the White House.
+Faced with these facts, Nadler subsequently attempted to cast himself as nothing more than an impartial courier between the Rosenberg family and the White House.